New 2021 Forecast Policy Scenario from IPR shows rapid policy acceleration by 2025 would bring ‘below 2C’ Paris Agreement within reach

 Next Steps for Investors

-IPR is working with its strategic partners to define which data elements are key for asset owners and managers for application in company and sector valuation models.
+IPR has worked with its strategic partners to define which data elements are key for asset owners and managers for application in company and sector valuation models.

-In November, IPR in conjunction with the PRI will publish its next significant update, an investor-based announcement, releasing the FPS & RPS Value Drivers Database for both Energy Systems and Food and Land Use forecasts, including an array of open-source tools including full data sets for investors to produce portfolio level analysis.
+In December, IPR in conjunction with the PRI has published its next significant update, an investor-based announcement, releasing the FPS & RPS Value Drivers Database for both Energy Systems and Food and Land Use forecasts, including full data sets for investors to produce portfolio level analysis.

 The 2021 Forecast Policy Scenario (FPS) is IPR’s current assessment of what is anticipated, in terms of future policy developments and the subsequent impact on emissions reduction and temperature outcomes.